OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

 * Importing Views in ODC Studio only generates `Create<EntityName>` and `DeleteAll<EntityAction>` actions.
 Since Views don't have primary keys, ODC doesn't generate other entity actions.
     * Inserting a record in a View works only when the View comprises 1 table in the database.
 When View comprises more than 1 table, you may get an error.
 * When a database user lacks the necessary permissions to access the table that a Foreign Key (FK) points to, the Foreign Key is treated as a regular column.
 This can result in errors during the insertion or updating of records.
 To prevent such issues, it is advisable to ensure that the user can access all the tables required by the application.
+* In a composite key scenario in ODC Studio, entities have only one attribute marked as the Identifier, while the remaining primary keys are treated as regular attributes.
+As a result, it's crucial to handle entity actions such as Update or Delete with caution.
+An incorrect update or delete action could result in updating or deleting unintended records in external systems, as these actions rely solely on the single Identifier.
+For the SAP OData connector, the behavior differs: in a composite key scenario, ODC does not designate any attribute as the Identifier.

 <div class="os-accordion__item">
     <div class="os-accordion__title">